NesHacker/NesPi/README.md

 ## Building
 The project requires [`ca65`](https://cc65.github.io/) and [`make`](https://www.gnu.org/software/make/) and can be built by running `make` from the project root.

+### NTSC Note
+In order to fit 960 digits, the game uses nametable realestate that's usually clipped when running on an NTSC screen.
+This means if you run it on actual hardware or in some emulators, the digits on the top and bottom may be cut off.

 ## License
 MIT